 - If you being recommended an IVA, you are either self-employed or live in Northern Ireland, you will get referred to a trusted insolvency practitioner who will administer and set up your IVA.

 - If you are a homeowner you will be asked to re-mortgage your property 6 months before your IVA expires.
 If you are unable to re-mortgage you could make 12 extra payments max or a 3rd party can offer a sum equivalent to the equity as an alternative..

 Is IVA the right option for me?

-IVA may be the right option for you if you can afford to pay something to your debtors, but not the full amount your creditors want.
+IVA may be the right option if you could afford to pay something to your debts but not the full amount your creditors want.
 You may also qualify for an IVA If you have a lump sum to pay off your debts.

 How does an IVA work?